TheVikkodamus/White-Box-Dungeon_Adventures/homebrew/optional_class.md

 - Climb walls

 > [!TIP]
+> **Example: Disarming a Trap**
-> The party's thief wants to disarm a trap in the dungeon's hallway.
-They will roll a `1d6` and must roll a 1 or 2 in their Thievery Skill roll to succeed.
+> The party's Thief wants to disarm a trap in a dungeon hallway.
+To succeed, they must roll a 1 or 2 on a `1d6` for their Thievery skill check.
+>
-> Thief rolls a 1d6 and gets a 5.
-The thief was not successful to disarm the trap.
-Thus, this triggers it and players will have to do a DEX Save Throw.
+> The player rolls a `1d6` and gets a 5.
+Because the roll is higher than their success odds, the Thief fails to disarm the trap, accidentally triggering it.
+The GM calls for the party to make a **DEX Saving Throw** to avoid the danger.

 **Always Thinks They’re Hidden**: Even if the Thief fails a stealth check, they believe they succeeded.